 Life Of A Star

-As I said in the above section of formation of a star – when the interstellar gas cloud or nebula gravitationally collapses and a star is born.
-As a result, its core becomes hot enough to sustain a continuous nuclear fusion reaction until it’s nuclear fuel is exhausted.
+As I said in the above section of the formation of a star – when the interstellar gas cloud or nebula gravitationally collapses and a star is born.
+As a result, its core becomes hot enough to sustain a continuous nuclear fusion reaction until its nuclear fuel is exhausted.

 You would be surprised to know that in order to start a nuclear fusion reaction, the star’s core temperature has to reach around 15 million kelvin.
 (MIND-BLOWN).
 Then and only then, the fusion of hydrogen into helium could be triggered.